 Our approach to eliminating modern slavery in our value chain

 Policy, code and management system

 - As it relates to our value chain, we have adopted a Supplier Code of Conduct that reflects our commitment to protect human rights throughout our value chain.
-In 2019, all our existing tier 1 and 2 value chain suppliers who are the contract manufacturers and the suppliers of the components and commodities used in manufacturing our devices and our logistics partners received and acknowledged their compliance with our Supplier Code of Conduct.
-By the end of 2020, we intend to integrate education on the requirements set forth in our Supplier Code of Conduct into our value chain supplier onboarding processes, including through the use of a supplier handbook.
+In 2019, all our existing tier 1 and 2 value chain suppliers, who are the contract manufacturers and the suppliers of the components and commodities used in manufacturing our devices and our logistics partners, received and acknowledged their compliance with our Supplier Code of Conduct.
+We intend to integrate education on the requirements set forth in our Supplier Code of Conduct into our value chain supplier on-boarding processes, including through the use of a supplier handbook, by the end of 2020.

 - We have established a compliance hotline that provides for a confidential and anonymous means of reporting violations of our Supplier Code of Conduct and any other applicable laws (http://www.fitbit.ethicspoint.com/).
 We have further established a process by which any such reports are reviewed and properly investigated.
 We intend to continue with the same approach in 2020.

 - These assessments are designed to identify and mitigate modern slavery risks in our value chain.
 The 2019 assessment scope was focused on our tier 1 and 2 value chain suppliers.
 The assessment started with regional and country level social and political risk mapping.
 To understand risks at a site level, we deployed self-assessment questionnaires and on-site assessment to evaluate our supplier’s maturity level in identifying and mitigating human rights risks.
 For the on-site assessments, we typically review the supplier’s internal policy, certifications and process control documents, as well as perform a facility and dormitory walkthrough, and worker and management interviews.